smartcontractsyn/iSyn/RQ1/README.md

 ## Data Explanation

-Experiments of RQ1 are used for measuring the overall quality of Jutitia-synthesized smart contracts.
+Experiments of RQ1 are used for measuring the overall quality of ContractSyn-synthesized smart contracts.
 In detail, we quantify the structural differences between ground-truth smart contracts and synthesized smart contracts based on *Deckard Vector Cosine Similarity*, and record the function-level functionality correctness of synthesized smart contracts.
 Finally, we manually measure the editing distances (inspired by *GumTreeDiff* editing scripts) between them.
 The evaluation results are summarized as follows.

 ### Deckard Vector Similarity